skaram82/oswinds.github.io/README.md

 webpage for further updates.

-This is a static dump from the original oswinds.csd.auth.gr homepage, which was created with Wordpress.
+This is a static dump from the original oswinds.csd.auth.gr homepage, which was created with Drupal.
 It is available at [oswinds.csd.auth.gr](https://oswinds.csd.auth.gr) for posterity reasons.
-The original Wordpress site is now defunct, but all content should still be there in static form.
+The original Drupal site is now defunct, but all content should still be there in static form.